ckeditor/ckeditor5/docs/installation/index.md

 		'quiz-question-usingFrameworks': {
 			content: 'Do you want to integrate CKEditor into an existing React, Vue.js or Angular project?',
-			hint: 'CKEditor 5 comes with ready-to-use <a href="#frameworks-integration">adapters</a> for popular front–end frameworks.
+			hint: 'CKEditor 5 comes with ready-to-use <a href="#integration-with-frameworks">adapters</a> for popular frontend frameworks.
 You can use them to quickly bootstrap your project.',
 			buttons: [
 				getDecisionButtonDefinition( true, 'quiz-resolution-usingFrameworks' ),
 				getDecisionButtonDefinition( false, 'quiz-question-usingDLL' ),